vortexntnu/vortex-auv/motion/thrust_allocator_auv/README.md

 The constrained thrust allocation problem is formulated as a quadratic program (QP) following Fossen (2021, Eq.
 11.38).
 The optimization variables include the **extended force vector** $f_e$, a slack vector $s$, and the scalar load-balancing parameter $\bar{f}$.
-For our intents and purposes it the load balancing parameter will do more harm than good as different manouvers require some thrusters to work hard whilst other thrusters to be at rest.
+For our intents and purposes it the load balancing parameter will do more harm than good as different maneuvers require some thrusters to work hard whilst other thrusters to be at rest.

 ### **Original Fossen Formulation (QP standard form)**